-The puzzling case of Nancy Guthrie’s vanishing took an unexpected twist on April 6, 2026 when TMZ obtained two additional ransom messages asserting awareness of the 84-year-old’s whereabouts and her abductor’s identity, coinciding with her daughter Savannah Guthrie’s heartfelt comeback to the “Today” show following a two-month hiatus.
+The puzzling case of Nancy Guthrie’s vanishing took an unexpected twist on April 6, when TMZ obtained two additional ransom messages asserting awareness of the 84-year-old’s whereabouts and her abductor’s identity, coinciding with her daughter Savannah Guthrie’s heartfelt comeback to the “Today” show following a two-month hiatus.

-The messages, delivered April 6, represent the most recent progression in a situation that has captivated the country since Nancy Guthrie disappeared from her Catalina Foothills residence near Tucson, Arizona, on February 1.
-The writer requested half a bitcoin for details regarding Nancy’s body’s whereabouts and her captor’s identity, with the remaining half to be transferred once a public apprehension occurs.
+The messages, delivered April 6, represent the most recent progression in a situation that has captivated the country since Nancy Guthrie disappeared from her Catalina Foothills residence near Tucson, Arizona, on Feb.
+1. The writer requested half a bitcoin for details regarding Nancy’s body’s whereabouts and her captor’s identity, with the remaining half to be transferred once a public apprehension occurs.

-TMZ creator Harvey Levin disclosed on Monday that the media company obtained messages from an individual who has reached out to them “incessantly” during the probe, asserting knowledge of Nancy’s kidnapper and her current whereabouts.
+TMZ creator Harvey Levin disclosed on April 6 that the media company obtained messages from an individual who has reached out to them “incessantly” during the probe, asserting knowledge of Nancy’s kidnapper and her current whereabouts.

 The initial message asserted Nancy Guthrie is deceased, while a conflicting subsequent communication indicated the writer observed her living with her purported captors in the Mexican state of Sonora.
-TMZ verified it transmitted both messages to the FBI.
+TMZ said it transmitted both messages to the FBI.

 The ransom writer voiced irritation at being rejected by law enforcement, condemning the FBI for squandering “millions” on the investigation while declining to compensate for intelligence and accusing the agency of hubris for treating the messages as a scam.